SoftwareEngineeringToolDemos/ICSE-2014-TEAMSCALE/README.md

 In this repository, for Teamscale you will find:

  - :x: Source code (not available, the tool is proprietary)
- - :x: Executable tool (not available, the authors do not prefer the users to download the tool from third-party locations)
+ - :x: Executable tool (not available)
- - :x: Virtual machine containing tool (not available, the tool is proprietary)
+ - :x: Virtual machine containing tool (not available)

 This repository was constructed by [Pragyan Paramita Jena] (https://github.com/ppjena) under the supervision of [Dr. Emerson Murphy-Hill] (https://github.com/CaptainEmerson).
-Thanks to Mr. Benjamin Hummel for providing us necessary help to make the tool running.
+Thanks to Mr. Benjamin Hummel for providing us necessary help to get the tool running.